punster94/punster94.github.io/_posts/2017-2-24-six-days-until-summer.md

 Throwing things in VR was a particularly challenging but rewarding experience.

 Below is a video of the final game that we presented to our cohort.
-This presentation won us most fun game of the semester at FIEA!
+This game won us most fun game of the semester at FIEA!
 You can also find the code and assets we used in the game by following the link in the projects tab or clicking <a href="https://github.com/punster94/SixDaysUntilSummer">here</a>.

 <div style="position:relative;height:0;padding-bottom:56.25%"><iframe src="https://www.youtube.com/embed/Uh8waghJZ58?ecver=2" style="position:absolute;width:100%;height:100%;left:0" width="640" height="360" frameborder="0" allowfullscreen></iframe></div>